sourabhbhavsar/Java_CommandLine_Calculator_Project/README.md

 - Sample 5 "let(a, 5, let(b, mult(a, 10), add(b, a)))"	 =>  55
 - Sample 6 "let(a, let(b, 10, add(b, b)), let(b, 20, add(a, b))"  =>  40

+## JUnit Test Cases
+The project contains unit test cases for the provided 6 sample inputs and outputs and the class CalculatorTestSute implements the 6 jUnit test case located in the SRC/TEST/JAVA folder of the project under the test package.

 ## Assumptions
 - Identifiers created in the let command can only be between a to z (small case).
 This gives total 26 variables at the maximum.